Sun-Lab-NBB/ataraxis-transport-layer-mc/README.md

 This is a C++ implementation of the ataraxis-transport-layer (AXTL) library designed to run on Arduino or Teensy microcontrollers.
 It provides methods for bidirectionally communicating with a host-computer running the [ataraxis-transport-layer-pc](https://github.com/Sun-Lab-NBB/ataraxis-transport-layer) companion library written in Python.
-This library is designed to support time-critical applications, and can achieve microsecond communication speeds for newer microcontroller-PC configurations.
+The library abstracts most steps necessary for data transmission, such as serializing data into payloads, packing the payloads into packets, and transmitting packets as byte-streams to the receiver.
+It also abstracts the reverse sequence of steps necessary to verify and decode the payload from the packet received as a stream of bytes.
+The library is specifically designed to support time-critical applications, such as scientific experiments, and can achieve microsecond communication speeds for newer microcontroller-PC configurations.
 ___

 ## Features